tpm2-software/tpm2-tools/man/tpm2_getrandom.1.md

     An HMAC session to be used as an audit session.
 The session can be created using **tpm2_startauthsession**.

+  * **\--cphash**=_FILE_:

+    File path to record the hash of the command parameters.
+This is commonly termed as cpHash.
+NOTE: When this option is selected, in absence of rphash option, The tool will not actually execute the command, it simply returns a cpHash.

+  * **\--rphash**=_FILE_:

+    File path to record the hash of the response parameters.
+This is commonly termed as rpHash.

 * **ARGUMENT** the command line argument specifies the size of the output.

 ## References